L24358/CRIREL/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Neural Circuit and Simulation Protocol
+### Simulation Tool: Flysim

 Flysim is an open-sourced neural network simulator that runs on linux.
-It takes two files as input: (1) a configuration file, where the connectome of the neural network is specified, and (2) a protocol file, where the stimulus given is specified.
+It takes two files as input: (1) a configuration file (``.conf``), where the connectome of the neural circuit is specified, and (2) a protocol file (``.pro``), where the stimulus given is specified.
 Further specifications, such as neuonal models or numerical methods, can be found by ``./flysim.out -h``.
 In this project, we use:\
-``./flysim.out -pro <protocol-file> -conf <configuration-file> -s moderate - nmodel LIF``,\
+``./flysim.out -pro <protocol-file> -conf <configuration-file> -s moderate - nmodel LIF``.
-as shown in ``run_flysim.sh``.

 Link to its published paper: https://www.frontiersin.org/10.3389/conf.fninf.2014.18.00043/event_abstract \
 (Note: currently, only version 6 is open-sourced.
 The execution file in this folder is version 7.21.)

-### Simulation Tool: Flysim
+### Neural Circuit and Simulation Protocol

-Contains useful modules for simulation and analysis.
-- ``gen_pro``: generates protocol file.
-- ``gen_conf``: generates configuration files.
-- ``classes``: includes some commonly used classes.
-In particular, class ``motif`` generates small neuronal circuits when the ID is given.

-### equilibrium_points

-To access the complexity of the dynamical system, we counted the number of equilibrium points across a wide range of parameters.
-For a given neural circuit, it iterates through the parameter space, and for each parameter set it explores the phase space by stimulating the circuit differently in time.

-To generate the .pro (protocol file) and .conf (configuration file) files required for simulation, adjust the circuit ID in ``mkfiles.py``, and run the file.\
-Go to the generated file, and run the flysim shell script.\

-### CPG

-To access the complexity of the dynamical system, we counted the number of central pattern generators (CPG) across a wide range of parameters.
-For a given neural circuit, it iterates through the parameter space, and determines whether a parameter set is capable of oscillation by analyzing its inter-spike interval (ISI).

-### bistable_decision

-Determines whether a circuit is capable of performing the functions switch (called bistable here) and decision-making.

-### functions

-Simulates the functions of a CRIREL circuit.
-Scripts for generating .pro and .conf files, as well as the generated data (in firing rates), are contained within this folder.

-### large_network

-Generates a neural network containing 100 neurons.
+In this project, generation of the .conf file can be done through the ``exec_conf`` function in ``code/dynalysis/gen_conf.py`` by specifying the neural circuit ID (and other optional adjustments).
+Generation of the .pro file is similarly executed through ``exec_pro`` in ``code/dynalysis/gen_pro.py``.
+For detailed description of the parameters involved, please see the documentation for Flysim.

+The scripts that call the execution functions for each of the results (and thus specifies the parameters) are given in the ``code/fig*/`` folders.
+Raw simulation outputs are provided in ``results/``.

 <!-- ROADMAP -->
 ## Roadmap